lwalley/hps-drupal-distribution/modules/custom/hps_browse/README.txt

    Once you're done don't forget to enable the page and the variants you want to use.

+6. Edit the 'HPS Browse By...
+Alternative Display Modes' in Page Manager /admin/structure/pages or Panels /admin/structure/panels.

+    For each variant you want to use you will need to edit the 'Selection Rules' and reselect the 'DC Description Type' vocabulary to update the vid.
+Note the additional selection rule for the display mode, by default two alternative display variants are included 'Gallery' and 'Index'.

+   Note in the variant's content settings that there is an additional content pane 'Display Mode Links', this is the custom content pane that takes the URL arguments as context and a manually set string of links in the form [Link label](suffix) where suffix is the sub path, and converts these values to a list of appropriate links for the available display modes.

+   Once you're done don't forget to enable the page and the variants you want to use.

-6. Create a 'HPS Browse By' node, choose the 'DC Description Types' vocabulary and create a menu item for the node.
+7. Create a 'HPS Browse By' node, choose the 'DC Description Types' vocabulary and create a menu item for the node.

-7. Configure the 'DC Description Types' vocabulary's Taxonomy Menu Settings to use the new node's menu item as the parent menu item.
+8. Configure the 'DC Description Types' vocabulary's Taxonomy Menu Settings to use the new node's menu item as the parent menu item.

-8. Enable the Page Manager node override and Browse By variant /admin/structure/pages.
+9. Enable the Page Manager node override and 'Browse By' variant /admin/structure/pages.